kylermurphy/kylermurphy.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Researcher at the University of Maryland's Department of Astronomy and Contractor at NASA's Goddard Space Flight Center.
-My research focus is in Space Weather and the dynamics of the magnetosphere during Geomagnetic Storms and Substorms.
+I am an Independent Contractor working In Thunder Bay.
+I am an expert in data and statistical analysis with a research focus in Space Weather and the dynamics of the magnetosphere during geomagnetic storms and substorms.
+As a contractor I provide expertise in research and analysis, project management and proposal development.
+Having worked in academia for over 15 years I have also developed a clear teaching philosophy that focuses on engaging students and developing vital soft and critical thinking skills.

 ## Recent Work